Mom-Assistance/The-bat-that-will-eat-you-out/README.md

 # The-bat-that-will-eat-you-out
 TTYWO
-TTYWO is only compatibl with windows
+TTYWO is only compatible with windows